Home Senior Products 5 Great Garden Seats for Easier Gardening

 TomCare Garden Kneeler Seat Garden Bench Garden Stools Foldable Stool with Tool Bag Pouch EVA Foam Pad Outdoor Portable Kneeler Gardening Gifts for Women Men, Large 21.65"x10.62"x18.89", Green

 All you have to do is flip the seat over for whatever form of support is more convenient to you at the time.
 The chair is made of a nice, cushiony foam, and the legs double as arm supports as well.
-Grabbing the arm supports one can easily hoist themselves up to a standing position.
+By grabbing the arm supports, one can easily hoist themselves up to a standing position.

-The maximum weight capacity for this garden seat is 330 pounds, so it will handle most Americans, and it comes with two convenient tool pouches as well, so that all of your gear is in one convenient to access location.
+The maximum weight capacity for this gardening work seat is 330 pounds, so it will handle most adults, and it comes with two convenient tool bag pouches as well, so that all of your gear is in one convenient access location.

-When you’re done with the seat, just fold it up, and it can easily be stowed away for easy storage.
+When you’re done with the seat, just fold it up, and it can easily be stowed away in the garage for easy storage.

 2) Sunnydaze Rolling Garden Cart

 If you’re looking for a design that’s built like a tank, this is what you’re looking for.
-This is a more expensive design, coming in at $140, but the four wheels help to ensure that you’re able to easily move about your garden planting and weeding with minimal joint discomfort.
+This is a more expensive design, coming in at $159, but the four wheels and heavy-duty design help to ensure that you’re able to easily move about your garden planting and weeding with minimal joint discomfort.

-Sunnydaze Garden Cart Rolling Scooter - Features Extendable Steer Handle, Swivel Seat and Utility Tool Tray - Blue
+Sunnydaze Garden Seat with Wheels - Rolling Garden Stool with Extendable Steer Handle, Swivel Seat and Utility Tool Tray - Blue

-• Overall dimensions: This garden cart measures 38" W x 17" D x 19.5" H (not including the handle).
+• Adjustable height: This garden cart with seat measures 38" W x 17" D x 19.5" H (not including the handle).
 The extendable handle can be adjusted between 19.5" to 30" long.
 The seat measures 17.75" W x 15" D. It weighs 32 lbs and has a weight capacity of 300 lbs.
-The seat adjusts from 16.5" to 22" H so you can easily find a comfortable height for working.
+The seat adjusts from 16.5" to 22" H for a comfortable height for working.

-• Durable design: This heavy-duty yard cart frame is made from powder-coated steel with an extendable handle.
-It features a removable light round planter basket and coated tire rims.
+• Durable design: This heavy-duty rolling garden cart frame is made from powder-coated steel.
+It features a removable round planter basket and coated tire rims.
 It also has a plastic utility tray beneath the seat.
+Steel axles and pneumatic wheels ensure that this utility cart will last through many years of landscaping and outdoor projects.
+Plus, the extendable steering handle makes it easy to pull the lawn cart.

 If you’re looking for a heavy-duty style garden seat that will also let you pull your tools with you throughout the yard, this makes for an excellent choice.